 He was also, according to reports, in Cape Town at the time of the hearing, so he could easily have attended.

-Noakes’ lawyers are working pro bono.
-They are incensed at what they see as persecution of a world-renowned scientist because he dared to challenge conventional “wisdom” on nutrition.
+Most of Noakes’ lawyers are working pro bono.
+They say they are doing so because they are incensed at what they see as persecution of a world-renowned scientist for challenging conventional “wisdom” on nutrition.

-The charge of unprofessional conduct can seem like a gross overreaction.
+Certainly, the charge of unprofessional conduct can seem like anoverreaction.
 Strydom even admitted as much during cross-examination.

 He said: “So who is standing up for the poor?
 Show me the dietician who is saying they shouldn’t be eating chips and Coke and let’s do something about it?
 No one.”